 1. Wear a mask.

-2. Do many lightcoats at about 10-12 inches away.
+2. Do many lightcoats at about 10-12 inches away from different angles.
 Trying to do a heavy coat leads to drips.

-3. If you get a drip then wipe it off immediately and after it dries you can spray that spot again with a light coat.
+3. If you get a drip then wipe it off immediately with a sponge and after it dries you can spray that spot again with a light coat.

-Thanks for letting me share my new porch Beckie!
-I’d love to have you visit me at BeingBrook!
+Thanks for letting me share my new porch!
+I’d love to have you visit my blog at BeingBrook!

 I so would love to hop on over to Brook’s house and sip lemonade on her front porch.
 Too bad thousands of miles separate us.
 See what awesome outdoor things Brook as been up to lately.